Ninrolds6/asrweb/README.md

 		<div class="container" style="border:2px solid Pink;">
 			<div class="heading">Welcome to my Website</div>
 			<div class="content">
 				<p>Thank you for visiting my website.
-Please feel free to browse around and contact me if you have any questions.&#128512;</p>
-				<p>Some of the things I offer include:</p>
+Please feel free to browse around and contact me if you have any questions.&#128512;<br>Some of the things I offer include:</p>
 				<ul>
 					<li>About Me</li>
 					<li>My Hobbies</li>